TheExpertNoob/webImagesSS/README.md

 # webImagesSS
 A simple screen saver that shows a web image and refreshes.
 Built in python because why not.
 Intended for web images that randomly generate or update perodically such as weather radars or other updating photos.
+Work-in-progress.

 ## Build
 ### Requirements
-pip install requests pillow pyinstaller pynput
+pip install requests pillow pyinstaller pynput screeninfo
 ### Then Build
 python -m PyInstaller --noconfirm --onefile --windowed webImagesSS.py
 ### After the build completes